gautam-droid/guess_game/README.md

 How to Run
 To run the game, simply execute the main() function in the code.
 The game will prompt the user to input their guesses and provide feedback accordingly.

-Contributing
-Contributions are always welcome!
-If you would like to contribute to this project, please see the CONTRIBUTING.md file for more information.

 License
 This project is licensed under the MIT License.